Lotus Elise: Zytek Lotus Elise

 The Zytek Lotus Elise is an electric sports car that was jointly produced by Lotus and Zytek from 1998 until 2003.

 Its 70 kg extruded aluminium space frame and lightweight composite body shell are factors in its low kerb weight of 875 kg.
 250 nickel-cadmium batteries provide 300 volts (at full charge) to two Zytek oil-cooled brushless DC motors, which deliver a total power of 150 kW and torque of 100 Nm.
 These motors are each mated to a single-speed, fixed ratio transmission with an aluminium gear.
 Its acceleration time from 30 to 70 mph is 5 seconds, and from 0 to 90 mph is 11.2 seconds.
 The car is governor-limited to 90 mph to conserve charge.
 The range per charge is typically 100 to 120 mi and the car can be re-charged within an hour.

 There is an example of the Zytek Elise on display at the Heritage Motor Centre.

-Type 135

-The electric successor to the Elise is the Type 135, being released in 2026.